graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 When creating a Pod, you often need to provide data, binaries, or configuration files for your containers.
 This meant including the content into the main container image or using a custom init container to download and unpack files into an `emptyDir`.
 Both these approaches are still valid.
 Kubernetes v1.31 added support for the `image` volume type allowing Pods to declaratively pull and unpack OCI container image artifacts into a volume.
 This lets you package and deliver data-only artifacts such as configs, binaries, or machine learning models using standard OCI registry tools.

 With this feature, you can fully separate your data from your container image and remove the need for extra init containers or startup scripts.
-The image volume type has been in Beta since v1.33 and is enabled by default in v1.35.
+The image volume type has been in beta since v1.33 and is enabled by default in v1.35.
 Please note that using this feature requires a compatible container runtime, such as containerd v2.1 or later.

 This work was done as part of [KEP #4639](https://kep.k8s.io/4639) led by SIG Node.